 So I dyed another set of fabric strips by boiling them for 10 minutes with two teabags, and then letting them cool.
 The results were much better, and now I have some lovely sets of fabric and ribbon scraps in soft colors of beige to rose, that are all similar but with slightly different shades.
 Plus it was a bonus that the kitchen smelled so beautiful with all those fruity flavors!

-A video showing you how to dye fabrics using herbal tea bags is included with The Visual Insights Journal workshop, which is the first in the series of Unraveling the Mystery which will be an exciting year of creative and artful journal-making using simple techniques for creative mixed media and natural dyeing, as well as processes for learning to tell our stories in a completely unique way.
+A video showing you how to dye fabrics using herbal tea bags is included with the Transitions Journal video workshop, which is the first in the series of Unraveling the Mystery which will be an exciting year of creative and artful journal-making using simple techniques for creative mixed media and natural dyeing, as well as processes for learning to tell our stories in a completely unique way.
 You can find all the details here.